shetzel/large-docs-project/README.md

 This is an sfdx project that contains 10 large docs, each 4 MB.
 With this project you can reproduce an issue where trying to deploy the docs results in a `EXCEEDED_MAX_SIZE_REQUEST` error from the Metadata API, but retrieving the same docs there is no `EXCEEDED_MAX_SIZE_REQUEST` error when there should be.
+Even deploying 10 more docs of the same size, then trying to retrieve 20 docs will not cause an error from the Metadata API.

 Steps to repro:
 1. Create a scratch org with an existing devhub.  `sfdx force:org:create -f config/project-scratch-def.json -s -a so1`